tensorflow/community/rfcs/20190718-tfx-orchestration.md

 The goal of TFX is to allow external users to configure and run TFX pipelines which are similar to those configured and run internally at Google.
-The emphasis Note that these pipelines are smiilar not not identical:
+The emphasis Note that these pipelines are similar but not identical:

 *   Internal TFX pipelines are configured with service configs (protobufs), while external pipelines will use Python.
 To achieve parity, the Python DSL